Let's fight these Common Diabetes Myths!

-Specifically, serious damage can be caused to the eyes, heart and feet; it remains one of the leading causes for amputations and blindness every year.
+Specifically, severe damage can be caused to the eyes, heart and feet; it remains one of the leading causes of amputations and blindness every year.

-Fortunately, the damage is preventable with the vast majority of diabetics being able to live their lives without complications.
+Fortunately, the damage is preventable, with the vast majority of people with diabetes able to live their lives without complications.

 They can achieve this by participating in annual diabetes medical reviews and controlling their blood pressure, glucose, weight, and smoking habits.

 Myth 6: Type 2 Diabetes can be cured.

 There is a lot of debate on the matter of curing Diabetes.
 When it comes to type 1, possible solutions are still very much in the initial development stage.
 Type 2 Diabetics, however, can explore a relatively new concept in blood glucose management: Diabetes remission.